woblerr/pgbackrest_exporter/README.md

 ./pgbackrest_exporter --help
 usage: pgbackrest_exporter [<flags>]

 Flags:
-  -h, --help                     Show context-sensitive help (also try --help-long and --help-man).
+  -h, --[no-]help                Show context-sensitive help (also try --help-long and --help-man).
-      --prom.port="9854"         Port for prometheus metrics to listen on.
+      --web.endpoint="/metrics"  Endpoint used for metrics.
-      --prom.endpoint="/metrics"
+      --web.listen-address=:9854 ...
-                                 Endpoint used for metrics.
+                                 Addresses on which to expose metrics and web interface.
+Repeatable for multiple addresses.
-      --prom.web-config=""       [EXPERIMENTAL] Path to config yaml file that can enable TLS or authentication.
+      --web.config.file=""       [EXPERIMENTAL] Path to configuration file that can enable TLS or authentication.
       --collect.interval=600     Collecting metrics interval in seconds.
       --backrest.config=""       Full path to pgBackRest configuration file.
       --backrest.config-include-path=""